yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Patient-intro.md

 *NB: Whilst the term "Patient" is used by FHIR, the profile is equally relevant to a "citizen", "service user" or "client" in other contexts such as Social Care.*

+### **Patient coverage and references**

+ - A Data Provider MUST offer Patient FHIR resources to represent its own patients (those that are relevant for regional sharing).
+ - This includes registering these patients with PIX, such that they become available for regional sharing.
+ - When referencing a Patient then the "reference" (url of FHIR Resource) and "display" (name) MUST be populated
+ - The "identifier" MAY be populated with the patient's NHS Number

 ### **Mandatory fields**
 Bearing in mind the above principle, the following fields are mandatory:
 1. NHS Number (fully traced and verified)